Mixtini/cocktails-guide-book/doc/DATABASE-DOC.md

 ## Intro

 We are using Github static file as our database.
-All the file are in the databse folder(master branch).
+All the file are in the database folder(master branch).

 ## How to contribute
 1. Create a update branch